futrime/lip/docs/en/getting_started.md

 # Getting Started

 To get started with using Lip, you should [have Lip installed](installation.md) first.
+If you are not familiar with the command-line interface, you can also use [LipUI](lipui_quickstart.md) to manage your tooths.

 ## Ensure you have a working Lip